UIU-Developers-Hub/Portfolio-Card-maker/README.md

 # Portfolio Maker Website

+## Current Bugs

+- Profile updates are not saving to the database.
+Investigating the data transmission and backend handling.

 A full-stack web application for creating and managing professional portfolios.
 Built with Next.js and Django.

 ## Features